 I first saw the squatted truck around 2016 in inland California.
 By then, they had become really popular in many places across the country.
 And it’s also being told by many people that squatting trucks originated in California.

 Why California?
 Californians as we know them are a part of a desert racing truck culture.
-The Baja trucks and pre-runners sit higher in the front than in the back to better land jumps when running over sand dunes.
+The Baja trucks and pre-runners sit higher in the front than in the back to better land jumps when running over dunes.

 Also, according to some reports, desert racing fans have started ordering longer lift kits for the front than the rear of their on-road trucks.
 And it was a way to get the “leaning” look of those desert racers.

-And today, squatting trucks are especially popular in California, the southern East Coast, and North and South Dakota.
+Today, squatting trucks are especially popular in California, the southern East Coast, and North and South Dakota.
 And the average age of many squatted truck owners is downright low. who also makes squatted truck videos on TikTok

 Also, let us tell you that in today’s time, every generation finds new ways to customize their vehicles.
 These new trends help a generation to differentiate itself from the previous generation.
 Squatting trucks may have arisen in several places at once as Gen Z discovered unique ways to customize their pickup trucks.